If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 The translator is a favored profession for Korean learners.
 This is because of high salaries, rising scope, and flexible working hours.
 You can engage by doing work related to your passion, i.e., Korea.

-Do you plan to make your career as a Korean translator?
-You can share your thoughts and questions in the comment below!
+Do you plan to make a career as a Korean translator?
+Share your thoughts and questions in the comment section below!

 I want to become a language translator.
 Currently studying in class 12th.
 Can you suggest to me the right career path to become a full-time Korean translator?
 (I have chosen the science field for 12th).